rgyani/system-design-examples/twitter.md

 * For each tweet, an entry is made in the Tweets Table, and for each like a corresponding entry is made into the Likes table.

-So now to build the User's Personal timeline, a simple Query over the Tweets table in reverse chronological order would suffice.<br>
+So now to build the User's Personal timeline, a simple Query over the Tweets table in reverse chronological order would suffice.

-However to build the User's Home timeline, we would need to first fetch all the users this user is following, and then fetch tweets from the global tweets table for this user list.
-This obviously has the drawback of NOT BEING SCALABLE, despite tricks like sharding, caching etc.
+**However to build the User's Home timeline, we would need to first fetch all the users this user is following, and then fetch tweets from the global tweets table for this user list.
+This obviously has the drawback of NOT BEING SCALABLE, despite tricks like sharding, caching etc.**

 A solution to the above problem is, while submitting a tweet, we fanout the processing, such that when a tweet arrives, we can find out which are the **ACTIVE** followers in the system and then for these users, the cache for these users can be updated to store the tweet.
 The write also happen to database and multiple caches will also be updated only for the active users.